LaserWeb/deprecated-LaserWeb3/README.md

 Smoothieware is also a massively faster (up to 120Mhz vs the 16Mhz of the Arduino based controllers) - which means we can pull near realtime feedback from the controller.
 This keeps the UI massively responsive, and ensures you are always aware of what your machine is doing.

-`**`Marlin Firmware support grayscale, but it doesnt modulate power according to acceleration: Thus start/end of raster moves burn a little darker.
+`**`Marlin and Grbl Firmwares support grayscale, but don't modulate power according to acceleration: Thus start/end of raster moves burn a little darker.
 On some machines / some graphics, this can really look bad, so i'd rather not say "yes" since the experience is not what it could be.
 Again, Smoothieware is sooo much better at this!